-Table 6-3 identifies the City's inventory of vacant sites with a series of descriptors attached to them. and Figure 6-1 shows the location of the vacant sites.
+Table 6-3 identifies the City's inventory of vacant sites and Figure 6-1 shows the location of the vacant sites.
 As indicated in Table 7-1 and Figure 7-1, the majority of the vacant sites are located in Census Tract 1.01, which also contains the majority of the City's residential population.
-In reviewing the AFFH Data and Mapping Resources tool provided by HCD, the predominant race/ethnicity in the City is White (Sizeable gap 10-50%) and the City's diversity index is within the 55-70 (see Figure 7-17-2).
+In reviewing the AFFH Data and Mapping Resources tool provided by HCD, the predominant race/ethnicity in the City is White (Sizeable gap 10-50%) and the City's diversity index is within the 55-70 (see Figure 7-2).
 City staff noted that no area of the City or its Sphere of Influence was identified as having a different predominant population, which is also supported by US Census Tract data (Table 7-2).
-The City is only composed of two different income brackets (<\$55,000 and <\$83,000), as seen in Figure 7-47-5.
+The City is only composed of two different income brackets (<\$55,000 and <\$83,000), as seen in Figure 7-5.
 The majority of the City is in the <\$55,000 income bracket (Census Tracts 1.01, 1.04. and 1.07) with the eastern edge of the City in the <\$83,000 income bracket (Census Tract 1.02).
-Additionally As indicated in Tables 7-2 and 7-5, the City does not have any racially or ethnically concentrated areas of poverty and the identification of sites to accommodate the City's RHNA does not alter this finding.
+As indicated in Tables 7-2 and 7-5, the City does not have any racially or ethnically concentrated areas of poverty and the identification of sites to accommodate the City's RHNA does not alter this finding.
 Additionally, as indicated by Figure 7-4, the City is not identified as having any areas of high segregation and poverty.
 As identified in Table 7-2, the Census Tract containing most of the City (Tract 1.01) has slightly greater diversity than the Census Tracts containing both portions of the City and the unincorporated areas adjacent to the City (Tracts 1.02, 1.04, and 1.07).
-There are five subsidized housing projects within City Limits (Figure 7-137-14 and Table 7-4), which are primarily located in Census Tract 1.01 where the majority of the City's residential population and vacant sites are located.
+There are five subsidized housing projects within City Limits (Figure 7-14 and Table 7-4), which are primarily located in Census Tract 1.01 where the majority of the City's residential population and vacant sites are located.
 Analyzing this aggregate data by examining protected classes percentage composition is not possible given the available data at the time of this Element's creation.
 While the City will continue to consider any new housing development project impacts on the distribution of different populations (income level, race, etc.) within the City, City staff has analyzed the sources referenced above, indicating that the diversity index is not related to a fair housing issue.
-Figure 6-1 indicates available vacant site throughout the residentially zoned areas of the City.